MX8Pro/anem/README.md

 python main_app.py
 ```

-The interface supports light and dark themes and uses Bootstrap-inspired styling for a more professional look.
+The interface supports light and dark themes and uses a refined corporate palette for a professional feel.
-The latest redesign introduces an accent-colored top bar with a quick theme toggle, a sidebar-driven layout, animated status updates, and a collapsible results panel for a more dynamic experience.
+The latest redesign introduces an accent-colored top bar with a quick theme toggle, a sidebar-driven layout, animated status updates, and a collapsible results panel for a modern, spacious experience.

 ### Fonts